preload

 Hayes is now sought after for his excellence in quality and dependability in creating life-size and larger figurative portraits.
 His public and corporate bronze monuments number now over forty and include; “The Struggle – Man and Energy”, a sixteen feet tall Pegasus, at Energy Plaza in Houston.
 Under a 300 year old live oak at The George Ranch Historical Park and Museum, a bench with life-size bronzes of “Albert and Mamie George” invite people visiting the museum to sit a while and enjoy; In 2003, a life-size bronze of an "Aggie Redpot", "Aggie Spirit, The Tradition Lives", was installed in College Station, Texas; A 15 ft. tall WW II Monument, "A Call to Duty" was dedicated on Veteran’s Day 2006 and is Texas’ first monument dedicated solely to WW II Veterans; Two different life-size firefighter bronze sculptures, “In the Line of Fire”, for the Houston Fire Museum in Houston and “A Breath of Valor” for a Firefighter Memorial in Baytown that was dedicated in May 2009.

-The Shelton Smith Collection | Gallery viewings by appointment only
+The Shelton Smith Collection | By appointment only

 © Copyright 2024 The Shelton Smith Collection.
 All rights reserved.
 Site designed by Avid Design